metno/emep-ctm/Subrun.rst

 The corresponding lf_src values will then be added to the already defined lf_src (3*4*2 = 24 new sources in this example).
 You can not with this syntax combine different res for different sectors for the same species.

+NB: by default, the GNFR sector 6 also includes 16,17,18 and 19; the GNFR sector 1 also includes 14 and 15.

 Note that the files can be very large if hourly outputs and/or many neighbors are requested.